What Are General Liability Insurance Class Codes?

-How General Liability Class Codes Work
+How General Liability Class Codes Are Determined

-For example, some broad sample categories listed in the ISO are:
+Some broad sample categories listed in the ISO are:

 - 10000-19999: Mercantile